mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 In this case, `instructions-link` has a *value* (`Log out`) and a `tooltip` *attribute* (`Disconnect from this account`).

-It’s important to note that, in FTL files, **indendation** is part of the syntax; indenting elements incorrectly will lead to parsing errors.
+It’s important to note that, in FTL files, **indentation** is part of the syntax; indenting elements incorrectly will lead to parsing errors.

 ## Selectors and plurals